lordpaulthomas/Friendly-Finder/README.md

 ------------------------------
-Friend finder is an application that has a user fill out a survey and then based on the survey's results, matches that user with the person in the database who answered the same questions the most similiarly.
+Friend finder is an application that has a user fill out a survey and then based on the survey's results, matches that user with the person in the database who answered the same questions the most similarly.
 The current user is then added to the database and is a now a potential match for the next user.